rancher/docs/content/rancher/v2.5/en/installation/install-rancher-on-k8s/_index.md

 In the following command,

-- `hostname` is set to the public DNS record,
+- Set `hostname` to the public DNS record that resolves to your load balancer.
+- Set `replicas` to the number of replicas to use for the Rancher Deployment.
+This defaults to 3; if you have less than 3 nodes in your cluster you should reduce it accordingly.
-- `ingress.tls.source` is set to `letsEncrypt`
+- Set `ingress.tls.source` to `letsEncrypt`.
-- `letsEncrypt.email` is set to the email address used for communication about your certificate (for example, expiry notices)
+- Set `letsEncrypt.email` to the email address used for communication about your certificate (for example, expiry notices).
+- To install a specific Rancher version, use the `--version` flag, example: `--version 2.3.6`.
 - If you are installing an alpha version, Helm requires adding the `--devel` option to the command.

 ```
 helm install rancher rancher-<CHART_REPO>/rancher \
   --namespace cattle-system \
   --set hostname=rancher.my.org \
+  --set replicas=3 \
   --set ingress.tls.source=letsEncrypt \
   --set letsEncrypt.email=me@example.org
 ```